 Are you battling with blackheads?
 Those small blemishes that appear on your T-zone, defying even the most thorough skincare regime, are incredibly annoying.
 Many of us are long term sufferers of blackheads, those annoying little black dots that just seem to come back time and time again.
-The team at Au Natural Skinfood have researched this common problem and have put together a “go-to” guide for our subscribers, you definitely do not need to suffer helplessly!
+The team at Au Natural Skinfood have researched this common problem and have put together some information on these annoying dots!

 Blackheads are an oxidised mix of oil and dead skin cells that are sitting in pores and exposure to air is what causes them to oxidise and turn black.